pankajjangid/Portfolio/README.md

 # 8. CityJobber

-CityJobber is an all in one app for all kinds’ domestic and formal services in Nigeria.
+CityJobber is an all in one app for all kinds’ domestic and formal services.
+With CityJobber, You are guaranteed of properly verified and skilled professionals who are always available to handle every service needs you may require.
+Our app is fully available across Nigeria.

 #### Technolgies : Kotlin,RxJava / RxAndroid,Google Maps,Retrofit,MVP,XML,

 #### Key Responsibility:
 - Creating android application from the scratch.
-- Communication with the client (Singapore).
+- Communication with the client (Nigeria).
 - Responsible for the development of all application components and UI resources.
 - Building compliant and scalable android Applications.
 - Worked with the UI team to design the appropriate icon and display for the screens